Android Phone Temperature: What Is Normal?

 If so, wireless charging will run the phone hotter than standard charging.

 Still, unless there is something significantly wrong with the battery, none of these methods will make the phone too hot.
+And in that case you should check the battery and the phone temperature, which we will touch on later.

 They might make the battery considerably warmer than the temperatures I listed, but the phone’s overall internal temperature will usually stay low.